This Cinnamon Roll Mug Cake is a delicious keto version of your favorite breakfast roll, packed with cinnamon, drizzled with cream cheese glaze.

 - 1 mug cake = 4 net carbs

 - * You can use coconut flour instead of almond flour, but the batter might be dry, so you may need to add up to 1 tbsp of almond or coconut milk to the batter to smooth it out.
 It should be the consistency of regular cake batter.
 Wet, not chunky.

-- I use Xylitol as a sugar substitute, but you can use Swerve or Lakanto Monkfruit in the same ratios.
-Erythritol is less sweet so will require a small amount more for the same sweetness.
+- I use allulose as a sugar substitute, but you can use Swerve, erythritol, or monkfruit in the same ratios.
+Allulose doesn’t have the cooling effect!